 Wunderdog’s canine editor lost her eye to glaucoma a year ago.
 Nina May recounts the battle and the adjustment after the loss

 It started with some angry pink in Pippa’s eye.
 The usual, I thought – too much fun chasing bubbles in a muddy pond.
-We’ve had ‘pink eye’ so many times before that Pippa would put in the anti-inflammatory drops herself, if she had opposable thumbs.
+We’ve had ‘pink eye’ so many times before that Pippa would put in the anti-inflammatory drops herself if she had opposable thumbs.

 But this time, the drops made no difference.
 The vet had warned us there might be something more serious at work – glaucoma.
 He showed me how to feel across the browline to check for any swelling that would signal increased pressure – the key symptom for glaucoma – and, indeed, the inflamed eye felt raised.

 This pressure imbalance in an eye means fluids are inadequately drained from the eye.
 When this persists, it damages the optical nerve and eventually causes blindness.
 Although glaucoma is more common in older dogs, it can occur in young ones as well, and some breeds are more prone to it (see below).
 Our vet referred us to a veterinarian ophthalmologist, John Beel, in North London for closer inspection.
-Pippa bumped into two walls on the hour-long public transport schlepp to the appointment, despite being on the lead and me keeping close watch, and she was generally slow and dizzy.
+Pippa bumped into two walls on the hour-long public transport schlepp to the appointment, despite being on the lead and me keeping a close watch, and she was generally slow and dizzy.

 Once in the consultation room, Beel used tests I recognised from my own eye exams: yellow dye dropped in the eye, a bright light shone into the eyeball in a dark room to inspect the back of the cornea, and a pressure measuring device.
-Since I too have glaucoma, I had come to this appointment with a spectrum of expectation based on my experience: best-case scenario would be pressure-reducing drops, worst-case scenario would be an operation to fix the eye.
+Since I too have glaucoma, I had come to this appointment with a spectrum of expectation based on my experience: best-case scenario would be pressure-reducing drops, the worst-case scenario would be an operation to fix the eye.
 But as it turns out, dogs are not humans.

 Beel confirmed the glaucoma suspicion and diagnosed the eye to be blind, therefore useless to Pippa.
-Even worse news was the pressure: at 48mmHg it was off the charts.
+The even worse news was the pressure: at 48mmHg it was off the charts.
 Pressure in canine eyes should be somewhere between 10mmHg and 25mmHg.
-Research suggests pressure between 25mmHg and 30mmHg causes some damage to the optic nerve, and above this it is painful due to the enlarged globe of the eye.
+Research suggests pressure between 25mmHg and 30mmHg causes some damage to the optic nerve, and above this, it is painful due to the enlarged globe of the eye.
 Above 40mmHg the sphincter muscle (the circular muscle that functions as its constrictor to the pupil) becomes paralysed.
 Pippa’s reading was a hell of a headache – for both of us.

 And then came the shock: this was beyond what glaucoma pressure-reducing drops can achieve.
 Drops can lower pressure at best by 20%, which would leave Pippa still with a continuous headache.
-The optical nerve was damaged beyond repair, and in any case canine ophthalmology is less advanced than the human equivalent.
+The optical nerve was damaged beyond repair, and in any case, canine ophthalmology is less advanced than the human equivalent.
 The solution was to remove the eye.

 I had agreed with Beel to try the pressure drops anyway – we reasoned the worst they could do would be to not work.
 He assured me that no vet likes to remove an eye: “These kinds of operations feel like we lost the fight.
 But if the dog is better off without it, that’s what we should do.
 And they adjust tremendously well.”